Eschatologue/CM_wiki/docs/spells/description/g.md

 **Components:** V
 **Duration:** 30 days

 You give a verbal command to a creature that you can see within range, ordering it to carry out some service or refrain from an action or a course of activity as you decide.
 The target must succeed on a Wisdom saving throw or have the Charmed condition for the duration.
-The target automatically succeeds if it can’t understand your command.
+The target automatically succeeds if it can't understand your command.

 While Charmed, the creature takes 5d10 Psychic damage if it acts in a manner directly counter to your command.
 It takes this damage no more than once each day.